1. Home

 Microchip identification is recommended for all companion animals where it is feasible and appropriate for the species.

-If your pet is microchipped, the microchip is registered with an appropriate database service on a central microchip database registry and the owner contact details kept up to date, if your pet becomes lost, you are far more likely to be reunited if they are microchipped.
+If your pet is microchipped, the microchip is registered with an appropriate database service on a central microchip database registry and the owner contact details kept up to date, if your pet becomes lost, you are far more likely to be reunited.

 Cats and dogs should be microchipped and in some jurisdictions this is mandatory.
 Some other species kept as companion animals can also be microchipped (e.g., rabbits).
 If you have a companion animal of a species other than a cat or dog, you should discuss whether microchipping is recommended for that species of companion animal with your veterinarian.